 The primary treatment is levothyroxine, an artificial thyroid hormone.
 Starting doses are typically 10-15 micrograms per kilogram of body weight per day.
 Dosages need to be changed as the child develops to provide the correct hormone amounts.

 Thyroxine needs to be taken daily to help maintain an equilibrium of hormones.
-Missing doses will cause delayed and accelerated long-term growth and mental retardation.
+Poor adherence to levothyroxine therapy over time can negatively affect growth and neurodevelopmental outcomes.

 Although some of the injuries, particularly to mental function, are irreversible, treatment at an early stage can prevent the loss from progressing and can even enhance physical and neurological function.